This post originally posted in June 2021.

 When a baby is born, a doctor labels the infant with a sex — male or female — based on a quick glance at genitalia.
 However, several factors play into sex and gender, some of them genetic, some hormonal, and some internal.
 Not only can a child have a mix of sex characteristics, but none of these have anything to do with gender, which is an innate sense of identity distinct from physical sex.

 Often shortened to trans.
 The child’s gender identity — their inner sense of their gender — differs from the sex they were assigned at birth.
+For example, a child's birth certificate says male, but they feel uncomfortable being called a boy.
+They want to wear dresses and sparkly pink clothes.
+The onset of puberty causes changes that don’t feel right.
+They don’t feel their body matches their brain.

 The gender identity of a person whose gender matches the sex assigned at birth.